 Recruitment and Retention

-There is a worldwide labor shortage, and fierce competition in the industry.
-In response to this, EVA Air offers good benefits and a sound promotion system.
-This helps us attract good talent, then enhance employee satisfaction, which in turn reduces costs for recruiting and training new employees that would result from turnover.
+In response to a worldwide labor shortage and fierce competition in the industry, EVA Air offers good benefits and a sound promotion system.
+This helps us attract talents and reduce turnover.
+We strive to improve employee benefits, which enhances employee satisfaction, and in turn, prevents service quality declining and cost of recruiting and training that would arise from labor shortages.

-Maintain a balance between recruitment cost and employee quality; enhance employee satisfaction; improve professional skills and team diversity; ensure stable business operations and allow sustainable development.
+By maintaining a balance between recruitment cost and employee quality, enhancing employee satisfaction and improving employees’ professional skills, and team diversity, EVA Air can ensure stable business operations and sustainable development.

-Offer competitive salary and benefits packages, diversified development opportunities, and a promotion system that allows us to retain talent, widen recruitment channels, optimize recruitment processes, and utilize technology to improve recruitment efficiency.
+- Competitive salary and benefits packages, diversified development opportunities, and a sound promotion system are introduced to retain talents.

-- Achieve an employee participation rate of at least 60% in employee satisfaction surveys.
+- Achieve an employee participation rate of at least 60% in Organizational Climate surveys.

 - Achieve a turnover rate of less than 6%.

-- Achieve an employee participation rate of at least 60% and an average employee engagement rate of 70% in employee satisfaction surveys.
+- Achieve an employee participation rate of at least 60% and an average employee engagement rate of 70% in Organizational Climate surveys.

 - Achieve a turnover rate of less than 5.5%.

-- Achieve an employee participation rate of at least 60% and an average employee engagement rate of 70% in employee satisfaction surveys.
+- Achieve an employee participation rate of at least 60% and an average employee engagement rate of 70% in Organizational Climate surveys.

 - Achieve a turnover rate of less than 5%.

-Determine whether all vacancies are filled; record period starting from time recruitment begins to final hiring stage; regularly compare historical data to ensure shorter timelines.
+Determine whether all vacancies are filled; record recruitment period starting from the beginning to the final hiring stage; regularly compare historical data to ensure shorter timelines.

 07